rtcharity/eahub.org/README.md

 - divio project pull db test
 - divio project pull media test

+You can also push the db & media, but don't do it without getting the approval from Sebastian or Victor.

 You can drop the local and test server db though running:
 - docker-compose stop db
 - docker-compose rm db